MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 This document will discuss the concept of container images and container image layers.
 If you want to learn more about images and image layering, see [the quickstart guide to images](../quick-start/quick-start-images.md).

-For a complete look at Dockerfiles, see the [Dockerfile reference at docker.com](https://docs.docker.com/engine/reference/builder/).
+For a complete look at Dockerfiles, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 ## Basic Syntax